Can you transfer pet insurance to a new owner?

-We all love our pets dearly and if we could, we would keep them forever.
+Yes, I’ve been asked the question if you can pet insurance be transferred to a new owner.
+This is mainly because, yes, we all love our pets dearly and if we could, we would keep them forever.
 But things do change sometimes and things don’t always happen the way we expected or hoped.

-Whatever the reason, when the time does come that someone else will be adopting your pet, one of the most important things that need to do is to make sure that the pet insurance is transferred to the new owner.
+Whatever the reason, when the time does come that someone else will be adopting your pet.
+One of the most important things that need to do is to make sure that the pet insurance is transferred to the new owner.

 Why is it important to transfer pet insurance right away?